saloni33/android_documentation/README.md

      return null;
   }
   ```
-&nbsp; &nbsp;&nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling <br/>
+&nbsp; &nbsp; &nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling <br/>
 &nbsp; &nbsp; &nbsp; &nbsp; [NotificationManagerCompat.notify()](https://developer.android.com/reference/androidx/core/app/NotificationManagerCompat#notify(int,%20android.app.Notification)) with the same ID and tag (if used).

   ```